datafairs/datafairs.github.io/index.md

 ## Why should I participate?
 You will have the chance to work with motivated and creative students from a variety of backgrounds: graphic design, media, computer science, product design, etc. You will **define a data challenge**, i.e., an **urgent problem or project you require help with** around data analysis and visualization.
 You are invited to work with the students as close as you wish and attend our lectures and lab sessions (Thursdays 9am-1pm).

 **We hope that novel collaborations between you and the students and us will emerge**.
 In the past, we had projects leading to published outcomes, continuing collaborations, and master dissertations.

+We had worked with: NHS, Scottish Government, Marie Curie, NRS, National Libraries Scotland, Edinburgh City Council, The Peace Rep programme, University of Edinburgh, etc.

 ## How can I participate?
 The commitment from your side will be: